juliosong/blog/_posts/2019-08-28-category-theory-notes-5.md

 ![a commutative diagram adapted from Bradley](/assets/images/adapted-bradley.png)

 Since for any real number argument $(+5)\circ(+3)$ and $(+6)\circ(+2)$ return the same value, they are equal functions and equivalent paths, whence the diagram commutes.
 Admittedly, not all diagrams can be checked for commutativity in this way, because many categories have nothing to do with sets and functions.
-But the idea remains the same: **we can't declare a diagram commutative on a whim but can only verify (or falsify) commutativity via a proof.**
+But the caveat remains the same: **we can't declare a diagram commutative on a whim but can only verify (or falsify) commutativity via a proof.**

 ## Takeaway
 - There can be multiple parallel arrows between a pair of categorial objects.
 Textbooks don't depict all of them in diagrams because many are irrelevant to the topic(s) under discussion.